scipy-lectures/scientific-python-lectures/intro/scipy.rst

 .. tip::

     Notice how on the side of the window the resampling is less accurate and has a rippling effect.

+    This resampling is different from the :ref:`interpolation
+    <intro_scipy_interpolate` provided by :mod:`scipy.interpolate` as it
+    only applies to regularly sampled data.

 :mod:`scipy.signal` has many window functions: :func:`scipy.signal.hamming`,
 :func:`scipy.signal.bartlett`, :func:`scipy.signal.blackman`...